Geometric analysis of the Yang-Mills-Higgs-Dirac model: Regularity of weak solutions

 The strategy to prove~\ref{thm:regularity of weak solution} is similar to the one for harmonic maps, but in addition, we need to glue the local gauges together to get a good Coulomb global gauge.
 Note that~$m=2$ is a subcritical dimension for the Yang--Mills part, thus we can easily improve the regularity for the connection, at least locally.

 \begin{proof}[Proof of Theorem~\ref{thm:regularity of weak solution}] We first deal with the local regularity in a suitable gauge and then glue the local gauge to obtain the global smoothness.

 \textbf{Step 1.
-Local regularity.} Let us take a local geodesic ball, say~$B_1(0)$ since by rescaling we could always assume it is a unit ball, on which the fiber bundle is trivialized:~$\FB|_{B_1(0)}\cong B_1(0)\times N$.
+Local regularity.} Let us take a local geodesic ball, say~$B_1(0)$, on which the fiber bundle is trivialized:~$\FB|_{B_1(0)}\cong B_1(0)\times N$.
 Embed~$N$ isometrically into some Euclidean space~$\R^K$, with second fundamental form~$\II$.
-In terms of the local representatives,~$\dd^\VB\phi$ is represented by
+Then~$\dd^\VB\phi$ is represented by

 The spinor along the section~$\phi$ is now locally a spinor along the map~$u\colon B_1(0)\to N$, and with respect to a local (normal) coordinate system~$(y^i)$ the spinorial field takes the form

 A basis for~$\g$ is denoted by~$(\epsilon_a)$, $1\le a \le \dim G$, with dual basis~$\epsilon^a$.
 Then~$(A,u,\psi)$ satisfies the equations in~\eqref{eq:EL-global} weakly on~$B_1(0)$: